SamuliH89/GPS-collar-reader/README.md

 Introduction
 ------------
 This is an android app I created for startup company Bravo GPS.
-It allows you to read and write information to GPS collar with NFC.
-And save user and dog data to database.
+It features reading and writing information to GPS collar with NFC.
+Using firebase cloud firestore.

 Pre-requisites